ruricolist/spinneret/README.md

 Sometimes it is useful for a piece of HTML-generating code to know where in the document it appears.
-You might, for example, want to define a `tabulate' that prints list-of-lists as rows of cells, but only prints the surrounding <table></table> if it is not already within a table.
-The symbol *HTML-PATH* holds a list of open tags, from latest to earliest.
+You might, for example, want to define a `tabulate` that prints list-of-lists as rows of cells, but only prints the surrounding `<table></table>` if it is not already within a table.
+The symbol `*HTML-PATH*` holds a list of open tags, from latest to earliest.
 Usually it will look something like

       *html-path* ;-> '(:table :section :body :html)